 Stephen C. Phillips, PhD

 Stephen received his doctoral degree from the University of Florida.
 He earned his master's and bachelor's degree from the University of Central Florida.
-Stephen previously worked on federal political campaigns as well as for an education-based labor union chapter.
-His experience in politics and organized labor provide knowledge in political strategy and strategic communications, and peaked his interest in political action and civil rights.
+Prior to entering academia, he worked on federal political campaigns as well as for a local affiliate of the AFL-CIO.
+His experience in politics and organized labor sparked his interest in political action and civil rights.